MikkoD3/Image_gallery-Fixed-/README.md

 # Php_SQL_project
 This is my Project for PHP/SQL course at Laurea University of applied sciences.
 Goal was to create simple php image gallery.

-# Updated: Fixed the paths in links etc.
+[Update]: Fixed the paths in links etc.

 # Installation